Chia-Network/chia-docs/docs/getting-started/cloud-wallet/getting-started.md

 2. Give your vault a name, for example `My Signer Vault`.

 3. You will need to scan the QR code using your Chia Signer app.
-If you don't have the app yet, you can download it from [Test Flight](https://testflight.apple.com/join/X5ZkWYzj).
+If you don't have the app yet, you can download it from [Apple's app store](https://apps.apple.com/app/chia-signer/id6504493785).

    Note: The Chia Signer app currently is only built for iOS devices.
 We will build an Android version of the app in the future.